 Glengarriff Nature Reserve

-Glengarriff Nature Reserve– a selection of trails awaits you here.
+Glengarriff Nature Reserve offers a selection of trails.
 Take the gentle riverside route or, for the more adventurous, the steeper climb to enjoy the vistas from Lady Bantry’s Lookout.

-Glenbower Woods, Killeagh- set off on the road into the forestry or go down the myriad of footpaths to enjoy the serenity of the trees and river.
+Glenbower Woods, Killeagh is set off on the road.
+You can head into the forest or go down the myriad of footpaths to enjoy the serenity of the trees and river.
 Fun wooden bridges to cross and several little huts along the way in which to rest!

-A novel cycling route in Cork is along the old railway line from Passage to Blackrock Castle.
-This trail is frequenty used in Family Fun Cycles in Cork and is suitable for young and old 🙂
+A fun family cycling route in Cork is along the old railway line from Passage to Blackrock Castle.
+This trail is frequently used for an annual Family Fun Cycle and is suitable for young and old.

-Ballyhass Lakes in North County Cork boasts 2 fabulous lakes for fishing (equipment and tuition can be provided) and if you fancy trying something different there are also kayaking and raft-building activities on offer.
+Ballyhass Lakes in North County Cork boasts an aqua park as well as lakes for fishing (equipment and tuition can be provided) and if you fancy trying something different there are also kayaking and raft-building activities on offer.

 Fitzgeralds Park and Playground

 My absolute favourite playground/park in Cork is Fitzgeralds Park.
-Bring a picnic, let off steam at the playground and there are several child-friendly places of interest to visit within walking distance should the skies decide to open!- Cork Museum, the Stone Corridor in UCC, the Lewis Glucksman Gallery, the Lifetime Lab and lots more…
+Bring a picnic, let off steam at the playground and there are several child-friendly places of interest to visit within walking distance should the skies decide to open!
+For example, Cork Museum, the Stone Corridor in UCC, the Lewis Glucksman Gallery, the Lifetime Lab and lots more…

-Do you have a favourite outdoor place to go with the kids in Cork?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Cork to go with the kids?
+Tell us in the comments below.